 Lincoln and I are always turning things into bets.
 In this case, the winner gets our traditional prize: naming the time and place of our next kiss.
 Normally, this is a big thing since the winner can call their kiss anytime, anywhere, and the loser has to comply.
-When we’re in a formal diplomatic thingy, that can get pretty awkward.
+When we’re in a formal diplomatic thingy, it can get pretty awkward.
 But since we’re on our honeymoon, Lincoln could call his kiss anytime, and that’s fine with me.
 It’s just the principle of the thing.

 I like to win.

 “I concede nothing.”
 Lincoln leans forward and rubs his nose along mine, which sends nice shivers of yummy moving through my insides.
 “I have the perfect example of when I hated YOU more.”
 Lincoln rolls onto his back and laces his fingers behind his neck.
 This shows off his bare chest with all the battle scars that I love.
-Still, I keep my focus right on his face.
+Still, I keep my focus on his face.
 I won’t be lured into ogling him and falsely losing.
-Both parties have to agree who the winner is, and Lincoln’s abs are designed to distract my focus.
+Both parties have to agree who the winner is, and Lincoln’s abs are designed to distract me.

 Lincoln’s sly look returns with a vengeance.
 “I happen to remember a moment when I was at battle practice, minding my own business and educating some of the nobility on the finer points of swordplay.”